You've been admitted! Now what? Read below for important pre-arrival information.

 What to Expect in Arcata

-Before coming to Arcata it is important that you are prepared and have all of the necessary materials to be successful at Humboldt State University.
-Please read the provided information carefully and contact the Center for International Programs (CIP) if you have any questions or concerns.
+Before coming to Arcata it is important that you are prepared and have all of the necessary materials to be successful at Cal Poly Humboldt.
+Please read the provided information carefully and contact the College of Extended Education & Global Engagement (CEEGE) if you have any questions or concerns.

 Information about on- and off-campus housing may be found on the Housing and Dining Services website.

-If you would like to live on-campus, you must be admitted to HSU and submit your Housing Application as soon as possible.
+If you would like to live on-campus, you must be admitted to Humboldt and submit your Housing Application as soon as possible.
 Housing space is limited.

 If you have secured on-campus housing and plan to arrive early (recommended), please read the Early Check-in section.